-For some though, there's still a fair way to go though.
+That said, for some farriers there's still a way to go.
 Back then in the mid-2000s, I spoke to my farrier who said without hesitation that there was no way my horses could go barefoot as their hooves "were too weak."
-With hindsight though, he was actually giving me the very reason why I absolutely needed to take them barefoot, because a nourished barefoot hoof is one heck of a strong, robust, healthy hoof that can stride comfortably on any rocky, flinty surface.
+Without realising at the time, he was actually giving me the very reason why I absolutely needed to take them barefoot, because a nourished barefoot hoof is one heck of a strong, robust, healthy hoof that can stride comfortably on any rocky, flinty surface.

 (A few years after my horses went barefoot, another farrier, while attending another horse on the livery yard I was on, took it upon himself to call me "a prat", while splitting his sides laughing at his own joke with many of the other (shod) liveries joining in.
-This was just one of the many dark corners in the earlier world of barefoot ...)
+And not the first time this happened.
+There was a lot of blind ignorance back in the day.)

-So, back to my barefoot dilemma and I sat on my itch, until Kelso and his crumbling hooves came into my life and I knew I had to do something urgently for him.
+So, back to Kelso and my barefoot dilemma to do something urgently for him.
 I started browsing online and purely by chance I stumbled across the UKNHCP Forum run by the very same Nic Barker at Rockley Farm, as mentioned at the top of this page- www.rockleyfarm.co.uk.
-From this moment, everything changed.
-So began my horses' unshod world, and my vertical learning.
+From this moment, everything changed, and so began my horses' unshod world, not to mention my vertical re-learning.
 It was completely life-changing.

 I'll just chip in a word here for the sake of hooves.
 Just like me at the time, you'll hear all sorts of reasonings as to why horses allegedly can't go barefoot.